JesusGo115/Natural-Language-SQLite/README.md

 # Example Commands
 It should be noted that commands produce varying outputs at the whim of the AI.
 Success apparently varies randomly, yet **success seems *much* more probable when using a variant of GPT 4**.

-## Successful commands have incuded:
+## Successful Commands Have Incuded:
 1. What is the average grade for Jacob's classes?
 1. What is Jacob's GPA?
 1. What class is largest?